aredn/documentation/arednGettingStarted/node_admin.rst

 |

-Ports
+Ports (if available)
-  The *Ports* section at the top shows the available ports and the possible configurations along the left side.
-A typical configuration is as follows:
+  The *Ports* section shows a table of the available port names at the top of each column, with configuration labels for each row along the left side, and checkboxes beneath the ports to show which settings have been assigned on each port.
+For more information about the standard AREDN® VLANs, refer to the *VLAN* description in the *Advanced Options* section of **Network** settings.

+  The example configuration above is for a *Mikrotik hAP ac2*.

-  - The first port is configured as a WAN port.
-The data entry field to the right of the *vlan* label can contain any valid vlan identifier if it is required, typically in the range between 1 and 4094.
-The default for these multiport devices is no vlan (untagged), so leave the default unless there is a specific reason why it is required in your situation.
+  - The first port is configured with the WAN checkbox selected.
+The data entry field to the right of the *vlan* label can contain any valid vlan identifier if it is required.
+The default for the multiport node in this example is no vlan (untagged).
+Leave the default value unless there is a specific reason why it must be changed for your situation.

-  - The middle ports are configured as LAN ports with no vlan (untagged).
-  - The last port is configured for DtD linking to another AREDN® node using vlan2 (tagged).
+  - The remaining ports in this example are identified as LAN ports.
+The middle ports have no special settings (untagged), but the last LAN port is configured as a DtD link port.
+It will have an Ethernet cable connecting it to another AREDN® node.

   If you want to change a port's configuration, simply check or uncheck the settings desired on each port.

 Xlinks
-  A cross-link (xlink) allows your node to pass AREDN® traffic across non-AREDN® point-to-point links.
-To add an xlink click the [+] icon, enter an unused VLAN number for the link, the IP address of the near-side device, the IP address of the far-side device, a weighting factor, the port to which the near-side device is connected on your node, and the `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ netmask.
-The *Weight* will be used by `OLSR <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ to determine the best route for AREDN® traffic.
+  A cross-link (xlink) allows your node to pass AREDN® traffic across non-AREDN® links.
+To add an xlink click the [+] icon, enter an unused VLAN number for the link.
+Enter the IP address of the near-side device, the IP address of the far-side device, and a weighting factor which will be used by `OLSR <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ to determine the best route for AREDN® traffic.

+  In the example above on a multiport device, you also enter the port to which the near-side device is connected on your node, as well as the `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ netmask.
 If you want to remove an xlink, simply click the [-] icon on the right side of the row to remove it.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.